Solcany/matussolcany.com/content/projects/sxs/index.md

 {{< img src="image/sxs3.jpg" alt="content page example with a slovak state propaganda poster">}}

-{{< img src="image/sxs4.jpg" caption="Timeline on the left provides overview and navigation of a chapter" alt="content page example with the timeline bar revealed">}}
+{{< img src="image/sxs4.jpg" caption="Timeline on the left provides overview and navigation of a chapter" alt="content page example with  timeline bar revealed">}}